roju/tiktok-live-recorder/README.md

 # Run the app
 $ python main.py -h
 ```
+### Proxy Server

+In automatic mode, we make many repeated requests at a fixed interval.
+TikTok may at some point in the future decide to flag such requests as bot activity and blacklist your IP (this assumption is purely speculative at this point).
+Also, you may be able to bypass restrictions in certain countries (untested).
+The proxy is only used for certian requests, not for downloading the video data.

+Use the -proxy argument to specify a proxy server.
+Defaults to tor proxy which requires tor to be installed and confirured on your system.

 ## To-Do List
 - [x] Log console output to file
 - [x] Automatic Recording
 - [x] Recording by room_id
-- [ ] Recoding by tiktok live url
+- [x] Using proxy to avoid bot detection
-- [ ] Using proxy to bypass login restriction in some country. (only to get the room_id)
+- [x] Using proxy to bypass login restriction in some country. (only to get the room_id)
 - [ ] Improve the graphical user interface
 - [ ] Add feature to send recorded live streams to Telegram via Telegram bot